jakestrouse00/Gyazo-Image-Recovery/README.md

 - [X] Add GIF compatability
 - [X] Implement *getSession.py* to make the program just one file
 - [X] Add version that stores images and gifs continuously
+- [X] Update program to use Classes
+- [ ] Update continuous version to use Classes

 #### Contact Information
 - Discord: Influxes#0603